jared-nelsen/Neural-Network-Training-Suite/README.md

 # Neural-Network-Video-Compression
 A scratch-built neural network training and application suite.
-I implemented a customizable deep-neural network to train against randomized vector data to begin to experiment with video compression, wherein input seed vectors are smaller than the output vectors.
+I implemented a customizable deep-neural network to train against randomized vector data to begin to experiment with vector mapping, wherein input seed vectors are smaller than the output vectors.
 I built a Genetic Algorithm as the primary training algorithm but also inluded experimental implementations of Particle Swarm Optimization and Ensemble Learning.
 The Genetic Algorithm is multi-threaded and I also attempted to harness GPU matrix evaluation using Aparapi but never completed it.